MarkEdmondson1234/shinyga/README.md

 Get your client secret, ID from the [Google API console](https://ga-dev-tools.appspot.com/explorer/)

 * Create a Project
-* Go to APIs & Auth - Activate Analytics API
+* Go to APIs & Auth - Activate the appropriate Google API (only necessary for Analytics atm)
-* Go to APIs & Auth - Credentials
+* Go to APIs & Auth - Credentials.
 * Create new Client ID for web application
 * Note your Client ID and Client secret
 * Put the URL of your app in the Redirect URIs, one per line.
 See below.